 Study of the principles, techniques, and processes of literacy instruction needed for elementary/middle school students to be independent, strategic learners in the content areas.
 Application of principles and practices and implementation of formative assessment during the tutorial clinic portion of this course.
-Prerequisite: Grade of C or better in RDG 3303.
-Course fee: \$60 mission to the Teacher Education Program.
+Prerequisite: Grade of C or better in RDG 4303.
+Course fee: \$70